Punjabi grammar: Post-independence

+Scientific study of dialectal phonology has mostly been conducted on eastern Punjabi varieties, such as by scholars Jain (1934), Arun (1961), Gill and Gleason (1962), Singh (1971), Dulai and Koul (1980), Bhatia (1993), Malik (1995), Shackle (2003), and Dhillon (2010).
+A few scholars who have researched the phonology of western Punjabi varieties include the likes of Bahri (1962) and Baart (2003, 2014).
+A recent Pakistani author in the field is Safdar Ali Shah, who wrote a work covering Shahmukhi Punjabi in Pakistan.
+Hussain (2020) covers Lyallpuri dialect's phonology in-depth.
+Bashir & Conners (2019) covers Pakistani Punjabi.
+A grammar checking system has been developed for Punjabi.

 Word order

-Punjabi has a canonical word order of subject–object–verb and has postpositions, rather than prepositions.
+Punjabi is an SOV language, having a canonical word order of subject–object–verb and has postpositions, rather than prepositions.

 Transliteration

 In matters of script, Punjabi uses Gurmukhi and Shahmukhi.
 On this page, Punjabi is written in "standard orientalist" transcription as outlined in Masica (1991) (with one change; representing ai /ɛː/ and au /ɔː/ with ē and ō respectively).
 Being "primarily a system of transliteration from the Indian scripts, [and] based in turn upon Sanskrit" (cf. IAST), these are its salient features: subscript dots for retroflex consonants; macrons for etymologically, contrastively long vowels; h denoting aspirated plosives.
 Tildes denote nasalized vowels, and grave and acute accents denote low and high tones, respectively.

 Vowels and consonants are outlined in the tables below.
 The vowel table shows the character used in the article (ī) followed by its IPA value in forward slashes (ex. /iː/).
 See Punjabi phonology for further clarification.